GuiAgapito/notes/README.md

 # Notes

-Description

-Notes is a simple website that allows users to create, edit, and view notes without the need to provide personal information for login or any kind of authentication.
+This is a note-taking web application built with HTML, CSS, and JavaScript.
+It allows users to create and manage notes with titles and content.
+The application supports adding new notes, deleting notes, and saving notes to local storage.

+## Features

+- Creation of new notes with titles and content
+- Deletion of notes
+- Saving notes to local storage
+- Persistence of notes on page reload

 ## Technologies Used